ARBERT & MARBERT: Deep Bidirectional Transformers for Arabic: Our Models

-{\bf Pre-training.} To pre-train \ourmodel,~we follow~\newcite{devlin2019bert}'s pre-training setup.
+{\bf Pre-training.} For \ourmodel,~we follow~\newcite{devlin2019bert}'s pre-training setup.
 To generate each training input sequence, we use the whole word masking, where $15\%$ of the $N$ input tokens are selected for replacement.
 These tokens are replaced $80\%$ of the time with the [MASK] token, $10\%$ with a random token, and $10\%$ with the original token.
-We use the original implementation of BERT in the TensorFlow framework.~\footnote{\href{ https://github.com/google-research/bert}{ https://github.com/google-research/bert}}.
-As mentioned, we use the same network architecture as BERT\textsubscript{Base}: $12$ layers, $768$ hidden units, $12$ heads, for a total of $110$M parameters.
-We train~\ourmodel~with a batch size of $256$ sequences and a maximum sequence length of $128$ tokens ($256$ sequences $\times$ $128$ tokens = $32,768$ tokens/batch) for $8$M steps, which is approximately $42$ epochs over the $6.5$B tokens.
-We train the model on $1$ Google Cloud TPU with $8$ cores (v$2.8$) from TensorFlow Research Cloud (TFRC)~\footnote{\href{https://www.tensorflow.org/tfrc}{https://www.tensorflow.org/tfrc}}.
-Training took $16$ days, for $42$ epochs over all the tokens.
-Table~\ref{tab:models_config_comp} shows a comparison of \ourmodel~ with mBERT, XLM-R, AraBERT, and MARBERT (see next section) in terms of data sources and size, vocabulary size, and model parameter size.
+We use the original implementation of BERT in the TensorFlow framework.\footnote{\href{ https://github.com/google-research/bert}{ https://github.com/google-research/bert}.} As mentioned, we use the same network architecture as BERT\textsubscript{Base}: $12$ layers, $768$ hidden units, $12$ heads, for a total of $\sim163$M parameters.
+We use a batch size of $256$ sequences and a maximum sequence length of $128$ tokens ($256$ sequences $\times$ $128$ tokens = $32,768$ tokens/batch) for $8$M steps, which is approximately $42$ epochs over the $6.5$B tokens.
+For all our models, we use a learning rate of $1$e$-4$.
+We pre-train the model on one Google Cloud TPU with eight cores (v$2.8$) from TensorFlow Research Cloud (TFRC).\footnote{\href{https://www.tensorflow.org/tfrc}{https://www.tensorflow.org/tfrc}.} Training took $\sim 16$ days, for $42$ epochs over all the tokens.
+Table~\ref{tab:models_config_comp} shows a comparison of \ourmodel~ with mBERT, XLM-R, AraBERT, and MARBERT (see Section~\ref{subsec:MARBERT}) in terms of data sources and size, vocabulary size, and model parameters.

-\note[mam]{We say $256$ sequences $\times$ $128$ tokens.
-Aren't the max tokens be $256$ for~\ourmodel?
-If so, what is the batch size?}

-Arabic has multiple varieties.
-Many of these varieties are understudied due to rarity of resources.
-Multilingual models such as mBERT and XLM-R are trained almost exclusively on MSA data, which is also the case for AraBERT and \ourmodel\footnote{We note that, as explained earlier, \ourmodel~ is trained on a small portion of Egyptian Arabic of text ($32$MB, making up $3.8$M tokens).}.
+As we pointed out in Sections~\ref{sec:intro} and~\ref{sec:arabicLMs}, Arabic has a large number of diverse dialects.
+Most of these dialects are under-studied due to rarity of resources.
+Multilingual models such as mBERT and XLM-R are trained on mostly MSA data, which is also the case for AraBERT and \ourmodel .
 As such, these models are not best suited for downstream tasks involving dialectal Arabic.
-To treat this issue, we use a large Twitter dataset to pre-train a new model, \newmodel~, from scratch.
-For this new model, we also use the BERT\textsubscript{Base} architecture listed in Section~\ref{subsec:ARBERT}.
-We now describe \newmodel~'s pre-training dataset, vocabulary, and settings.
+To treat this issue, we use a large Twitter dataset to pre-train a new model, \newmodel, from scratch as we describe next.